What is Mediation?

 On this page I would like to set out what I mean by mediation, how I practice, what the thinking is behind my practice so that the visitor can understand the context of the word 'mediation' when they see it on this site.

-The ethos, philosophy, underlying thinking etc. of my practice is based firmly in the Underlying Philosophies of Mediation that I describe elsewhere.
+The ethos, philosophy, underlying thinking etc. of my practice is based firmly in the Underlying Philosophies of Effective Communication and Conflict Resolution that I describe elsewhere.

 These Philosophies lead to the Principles of Effective Communication which then inform how I approach mediation practically, including the skills used, as well as the training, conflict coaching and consultancy that I provide.